exoswapio/docs/docs/bridge/contracts/bridge-token-manager.md

 image: https://raw.githubusercontent.com/stratosnet/token-lists/master/logo.svg
 ---

-Bridge Token Manager is used for issuing a new tokens 1-to-1 connection between donor and exoswap tokens, revoke deprecated tokens (or after bridge update), fetching info about local token representation.
+The Bridge Token Manager is used for issuing new tokens with a 1-to-1 connection between donor and Exoswap tokens, revoking deprecated tokens (or after a bridge update), and fetching information about local token representation.

 ## Base functionality